ooddle

 What Grip Strength Actually Is

 Doctors measure grip in kilograms or pounds of force using a dynamometer.
-Average values vary by age and sex, but in general, a healthy adult man might grip somewhere between 40 and 50 kilograms, while a healthy adult woman might grip 25 to 35 kilograms.
+Average values vary by age and sex, but in general, a healthy adult man might grip somewhere between 90 and 110 pounds of force, while a healthy adult woman might grip 55 to 75 pounds.
 Numbers below those ranges, especially in middle age, correlate with higher risk of falls, fractures, hospitalization, and earlier death.

 The Research